kallaway/100-days-of-code/log.md

 ### Day 19: Feb 5, 2018

 - Assignment 2 week 3 completed.
-- TODO: have to still finish the associated quiz to verify results.
+- Completed the associated quiz to work verify results.

 **Thoughts:** Trying the experiment of working in the morning instead of night after work.
 Feels good to do it in the morning.
 Lets see how sustainable this is :)